Frequently Asked Questions (FAQ)

-A: The program's primary emphasis is on clinical training.
-Students who wish to participate in research can do so, but research participation is done outside of and in addition to the full-time requirements of the program.
+Students in the Clinical Focus track typically do not engage in research activities.
+Students in this focus area who wish to participate in research can do so, but research participation is done outside of and in addition to the full-time requirements of the program.

 Q: What is the final completion requirement?

 A: The Master's Written Comprehensive Examination.
 This is satisfied by successfully completing a master's paper, which is a demonstration of theoretical and clinical integration around a specified topic.
-Second-year students work individually with a faculty member to complete this requirement.
+Students in the Clinical/Research Focus area may alternatively complete a Master’s Thesis project, wherein they present original research findings.
+All second-year students work individually with a faculty member to complete this requirement.

 Q: When is the application due?

 A: Applications are due on February 1.
 Details are in the department application materials.